Stereophonic sound: Television

-Multichannel television sound, better known as MTS (often still as BTSC, for the Broadcast Television Systems Committee that created it), is the method of encoding three additional audio channels into an NTSC-format audio carrier.
+Multichannel Television Sound (MTS) is the method of encoding three additional audio channels into an NTSC-format audio carrier.
 It was adopted by the FCC as the United States standard for stereo television transmission in 1984.
 Sporadic network transmission of stereo audio began on NBC on July 26, 1984, with The Tonight Show Starring Johnny Carson – although at the time, only the network's New York City flagship station, WNBC-TV, had stereo broadcast capability.
 Regular stereo transmission of programs began in 1985.
+ABC and CBS followed suit in 1986 and 1987.